 If you’re concerned about energy costs and you want to be as energy-efficient as possible, purchase a programmable thermostat.
 You can set it to keep your home at a comfortable temperature while you and your family are present, and at a money-saving temperature when you’re away.
 According to Energy Star, proper use of pre-programmed settings can save you about $180 annually in energy costs.

 Need some professional guidance?

-Your local One Hour Air Conditioning and Heating® technicians are always here to help with advice and answers to your heating and cooling questions.
+Your local One Hour Air Conditioning & Heating North NJ® technicians are always here to help with advice and answers to your heating and cooling questions.
 Routine maintenance of your furnace and air conditioner can extend your system’s life and keep it performing at optimal efficiency.
 Give us a call for more information and tips on caring for your equipment.